Keeping Up with Current Events

 - https://news.ycombinator.com/ - The most interesting articles and projects in the tech space.

-- https://lobste.rs/ - Hacker News, but with a more technical bent.
+- https://lobste.rs/ - Hacker News, but with an even more technical bent.

 - https://www.techmeme.com/ - All the tech news from around the Internet.